3r3bu5/Attendance-Tracking-Management-System/README.md

   - ~~Local logIn/Register~~
   - ~~Implement authorization and access control~~

+- Requirment based changes

+  - Add the (avaliable users at the moment) endpoint for admins: to list all the avaliable employees for head of the department: to list all the avaliable employees of this department

 - Extras

   - Add default department for admins user
   - Add default department for users who are not assigned to any
   - Add restrictions for leaving requests